Madisonkanna/madisonkanna.com/src/content/12rulesforlife.md

 "12 Rules For Life" by Jordan B. Peterson was one of the best books I've read in a long time.
 I was luckily able to attend Peterson's 12 rules for life book tour and got to briefly [meet him!](https://www.instagram.com/p/B5tPUnkAxQv/)

-My notes from the book "The Courage To Be Disliked" by  Ichiro Kishimi and Fumitake Koga.

 ## Rule 1

 Stand up straight with your shoulders back.